joao-ponte/Investopedia/README.md

 As a user of the Investopedia app,
-I want to be able to explore a financial dictionary with terms and their detailed definitions with examples, access real-time cryptocurrency prices and market data to stay informed about the latest trends in the Crypto world, and have a user-friendly and intuitive interface that makes it easy to navigate and find the information I need.
+I want to be able to explore a financial dictionary with terms and their detailed definitions with examples, access real-time cryptocurrency prices and market data to stay informed about the latest trends in the Crypto world, so that I will have a user-friendly and intuitive interface that makes it easy to navigate and find the information I need.
 ```